 WM also lobbied the U.S. House of Representatives, the U.S. Senate, and the U.S. Environmental Protection Agency about "climate change for landfills and WTE" (waste to energy) in 2013, according to a lobbying report filed with the U.S. Congress.

-According to Subsidy Tracker, a project of Good Jobs First, WM and some of its state-based subsidiaries received more than $21 million in corporate subsidies in Arizona, California, Maine, New Jersey, New York, Pennsylvania, and Wisconsin from 2004 to 2013.
+According to Subsidy Tracker, a project of Good Jobs First, WM and some of its state-based subsidiaries received more than $32.6 million in corporate subsidies in Arizona, California, Maine, New Jersey, New York, Pennsylvania, and Wisconsin from 1997 to 2014.
+(Availability of data varies from program to program, so the total subsidies received may be higher.)
 This includes grants, low-cost loans, tax credits and rebates, property tax abatement, and training reimbursement.
 WM has also received millions in "enterprise zone" tax breaks in Arizona, California, and Maryland.

 Fine Print Follies

 In its SEC filings, Waste Management, Inc. cites government regulation and other aspects of the waste management sector as “risk factors” that may affect its business and future prospects.
 These risk factors often show the incentives the company has to influence public policy and the direction its advocacy could take, because congressional lobby disclosure rules do not require sufficient detail for the public to determine what particular issues within proposed legislation a company like WM is pushing for.
 Among other issues, Waste Management cites environmental regulation, changing preferences that affect its profitability (e.g. alternatives to landfill disposal), and labor unions as threats to its business.